-BUS 261-Psychological Aspects of Management3 Credits This course applies psychological principles to business and other organizations concerned with effective management.
+- BUS 257-Microcomputing Accounting Applications II......2 Credits A course designed to acquaint the student with commercial accounting software using the microcomputer for medium size companies.
+Includes tracking of receivables, payables, inventory, and financial statement preparation.
+(Prerequisite: BUS 221 and ♦ COLL 1020; BUS 255 is strongly recommended; a grade of "C" or better is strongly recommended in BUS 221) F - BUS 261-Psychological Aspects of Management ......3 Credits This course applies psychological principles to business and other organizations concerned with effective management.
 Topics covered include leadership and supervision; communications and human relation skills; scientific and humanistic management and motivation skills, group dynamics and coping with change.
-F, Sp

-BUS 262-270-Business Seminar 1 to 4 Credits Exploration of specialized business interests.
-Topical material studied in course will be identified in the class schedule.

-BUS 272-Retailing3 Credits A study of the principles and practices of retailing including planning, policies, and procedures of distribution.
-Sp

-BUS 273-Principles of Marketing3 Credits A general but critical survey of the field of marketing, covering international industries and commerce, distribution of resources, factors of distribution and transportation, and the marketing functions.
-F, Sp

-BUS 274-Marketing Opportunity Analysis3 Credits The purpose of this course is to provide a link between theory and practice by evaluating current and future market conditions in order to identify marketing opportunities.
-This is accomplished by introducing the student to patterns and plans which integrate the major goals, policies, and action sequences of the organization into a cohesive whole, allocating its resources into a unique posture within the internal and external environmental conditions.
-Students will be able to devise a marketing plan which exploits the opportunity so identified.
-They will also be able to estimate the consequences of implementing this plan.
-(Elective credit only)

-BUS 278-Entrepreneurship3 Credits An introductory course designed to provide an overview of the business environment and requirements for successfully operating a small business.
-Topics covered include forms of business, credit management, utilizing professionals, information management, etc. Sp BUS 281-Management and Supervision3 Credits This two course sequence is designed to introduce the basic aspects of supervisory development, to include the functions of management, communication skills, interpersonal relations, motivation, morale, discipline, leadership training and evaluation, decision-making and selfdevelopment.
-F, Sp

-BUS 284-Management Seminar3 Credits Consideration of current problems, issues, and developments in the area of management.
+F, Sp - BUS 262-270-Business Seminar ......
+1 to 4 Credits Exploration of specialized business interests.
+Topical material studied in course will be identified in the class schedule. - BUS 272-Retailing......3 Credits A study of the principles and practices of retailing including planning, policies, and procedures of distribution.
+Sp - BUS 273-Principles of Marketing ......3 Credits A general but critical survey of the field of marketing, covering international industries and commerce, distribution of resources, factors of distribution and transportation, and the marketing functions.
+Students may not receive credit for both BUS 273 and MGT 205.
+F, Sp - BUS 278-Entrepreneurship ......3 Credits An introductory course designed to provide an overview of the business environment and requirements for successfully operating a small business.
+Topics covered include forms of business, credit management, utilizing professionals, information management, etc. Sp - BUS 284-Management Seminar.....3 Credits Consideration of current problems, issues, and developments in the area of management.
 Students are guided through individual projects and outside research related to their area of concentration and employment training.
-Sp
+Sp nours recture